Kate Gynther

-Kate Maree Gynther (born 5 July 1982) is an Australian water polo player.
-She plays for the Brisbane Barracudas in the National Water Polo League.
+Kate Maree Gynther (born 5 July 1982) is an Australian former water polo player.
+She played for the Brisbane Barracudas in the National Water Polo League.
 She represented Australia as a member of the women's senior national team at the 2004 Summer Olympics, the 2008 Summer Olympics and the 2012 Summer Olympics, winning a bronze medal at the 2008 and 2012 Games.
 She is a leading goalscorer in Olympic water polo history, with 30 goals.
 She was the joint top sprinter at the 2012 Olympics with 21 sprints won; and a leading sprinter in Olympic water polo history, with 39 sprints won.
 She has also won a bronze medal at the 2005 Super League Finals.

-Personal
+Personal life

 Gynther was born in July 1982 in Brisbane, Queensland.
 Her step-sisters are Rebecca Rippon and Melissa Rippon, both of whom have played for the Australian women's national water polo team.
 Her mother married in 2002, which is when the Rippon sisters became her step-sisters.
 Melissa and Gynther became inseparable and have remained that way since their parents became married.

-She is also a serving Police Officer with the Queensland Police Service where she is a Plain Clothes Senior Constable.
+She is also a serving police officer with the Queensland Police Service.